 -

-This session will highlight advanced millimeter wave transceivers for next generation radar and communication applications.
+This session will highlight advanced mm-wave transceivers for next generation radar and communication applications.
 It includes recent advances in monolithic devices such as CMOS and GaN technologies.
-Additionally, system on chip and package level innovations are discussed for heterogeneous-integrated electronics.
+Additionally, system-on-chip and package-level innovations are discussed for heterogeneous-integrated electronics.

 -